Command & Conquer (cancelled video game): Gameplay

 Previously, Command & Conquer 4: Tiberian Twilight drastically changed the original game's formula in certain areas, such as the removal of base building and the addition of population caps (changes which were poorly received).
 Command & Conquer (2013) would have returned to its original roots.
 Along with classic staples such as base building and resource collection, there would have been the usual amounts of orchestrating and commanding large armies.
-The game would have also introduced oil and natural gas (or coal) as primary resources, as well as "base proxy" tactic in which one faction must have "captured" a resource stash before letting its harvesters in.
+The game would have also introduced oil and natural gas (or coal) as primary resources, as well as a "base proxy" tactic in which one faction must have "captured" a resource stash before letting its harvesters in.

 Factions

 The game would have featured three unique factions: European Union (EU), Global Liberation Army (GLA) and Asia-Pacific Alliance (APA).
 A downloadable campaign was planned to be released for each of them, excluding the tutorial, which would have been free.
-In mid-2013 the website has also revealed information about the likely return of "hero units" from the first Generals game, including Jarmen Kell and Black Lotus.
+In mid-2013 the website also revealed information about the likely return of "hero units" from the first Generals game, including Jarmen Kell and Black Lotus.

 Synopsis

 Command & Conquer is set in 2023, ten years after the events of Command & Conquer: Generals – Zero Hour.
 After the United States lost much of its global influence and adopted an isolationist policy, China became the dominant world power as it strengthened its military power and sought closer relations with the European Union.
 They would come together to form the Eurasian Unity League to replace the US-led NATO.
-However, as relations between China and the EU worsened, the Eurasian Unity League dissolved.
-China, along with multiple East Asian nations form the Asia-Pacific Alliance, which soon became a global superpower.
+However, the worsening of relations between China and the EU led to the fragmentation and eventual dissolution of the League.
+China, along with multiple East Asian nations, then formed the Asia-Pacific Alliance, which soon became a global superpower.
 Meanwhile, the EU, determined not to be dictated to by any foreign power, unified the militaries of its member states and began rapidly expanding and militarising.
 Soon, the EU became the most technologically powerful faction in the world, replacing the declining United States.
-As the EU continued to rise as a superpower, further straining relations between the EU and China, leading to the fragmentation and eventual dissolution of the League.
+The EU continued to rise as a superpower, further straining their relations with China.
 Furthermore, their expansionist agenda has led to nations becoming EU satellites and dictators having the backing of the EU, with the China-dominated APA becoming increasingly concerned by the EU's policies.
 Meanwhile, a series of increasingly bloody uprisings have torn key APA and EU satellite nations asunder.
 Rumors point to a newly reconstituted Global Liberation Army as the instigator, but witnesses have described technology far beyond the reach of any normal terrorist organization.
-Concerned, the APA dispatches an elite force to infiltrate the latest, most volatile rebellion, one targeting an EU backed dictator.
+Concerned, the APA dispatches an elite force to infiltrate the latest, most volatile rebellion, one targeting an EU-backed dictator.
 Their mission - learn the truth about the new GLA, undermine the EU and restore peace to the globe.